M6-UFC: Unifying Multi-Modal Controls for Conditional Image Synthesis via Non-Autoregressive Generative Transformers: Experiments

 \subsection{Quantitative Comparison to Existing Methods for Text-to-Image Synthesis}

-In this section, we investigate how our UFC-BERT quantitatively compares to existing models.
+In this section, we investigate how our M6-UFC quantitatively compares to existing models.
 Considering most existing methods only utilize one control signal, we select the most common and challenging task {\it text-to-image synthesis} to compare the synthesis ability.

-First, we compare our UFC-BERT with GAN-based text-to-image models AttnGAN~\cite{xu2018attngan}, ControlGAN~\cite{li2019controllable}, DF-GAN~\cite{tao2020df}, DM-GAN~\cite{zhu2019dm} and TediGAN~\cite{xia2020tedigan} on the Multi-Modal CelebA-HQ dataset.
+First, we compare our M6-UFC with GAN-based text-to-image models AttnGAN~\cite{xu2018attngan}, ControlGAN~\cite{li2019controllable}, DF-GAN~\cite{tao2020df}, DM-GAN~\cite{zhu2019dm} and TediGAN~\cite{xia2020tedigan} on the Multi-Modal CelebA-HQ dataset.
 For evalution, we adopt two automatic metrics FID~\cite{heusel2017gans} and LPIPS~\cite{zhang2018unreasonable}.
-We report the results on Table~\ref{table:gan} and our UFC-BERT achieves the best performance on the two metrics, even outperforming the TediGAN that uses slow and complex instance-level optimization.
-This demonstrates the two-stage architecture and non-autoregressive generation of UFC-BERT are suitable for text-to-image synthesis.
+We report the results on Table~\ref{table:gan} and our M6-UFC achieves the best performance on the two metrics, even outperforming the TediGAN that uses slow and complex instance-level optimization.
+This demonstrates the two-stage architecture and non-autoregressive generation of M6-UFC are suitable for text-to-image synthesis.

-Besides, we compare our UFC-BERT with the autoregressive two-stage method VQGAN from three aspects: (i) the automatic metrics FID for image quality, as well as LPIPS, PSNR~\cite{wang2004image} and SSIM~\cite{wang2004image} for the similarity between the generated image and the ground truth; (ii) the Relevance and Fidelity metrics are evaluated through a user study, where the users are asked to judge which model's output is more relevant to the textual descriptions, and more photo-realistic; (iii) the synthesis speed of the two approaches.
-Note that the autoregressive inference implementation of VQGAN has been optimized by caching the preceding computation as in Transformer-XL~\cite{dai2019transformer}, and UFC-BERT and VQGAN have the same parameter number (307M) for fair comparison.
+Besides, we compare our M6-UFC with the autoregressive two-stage method VQGAN from three aspects: (i) the automatic metrics FID for image quality, as well as LPIPS, PSNR~\cite{wang2004image} and SSIM~\cite{wang2004image} for the similarity between the generated image and the ground truth; (ii) the Relevance and Fidelity metrics are evaluated through a user study, where the users are asked to judge which model's output is more relevant to the textual descriptions, and more photo-realistic; (iii) the synthesis speed of the two approaches.
+Note that the autoregressive inference implementation of VQGAN has been optimized by caching the preceding computation as in Transformer-XL~\cite{dai2019transformer}, and M6-UFC and VQGAN have the same parameter number (307M) for fair comparison.
 For the user study, the two models receive the same textual signals, and each generates 50 images.
 We collect the pairwise comparison results from five volunteers.